Human Services/Eligibility Worker

 The BSC Human Services program provides training in basic helping skills and the overview of service delivery and program administration needed for entry-level employment in public, private and volunteer human service agencies.

 This program is designed to be flexible to meet current and future market demands so that the students may choose courses most appropriate to their interests and career goals.
-Courses are offered on campus or online for maximum flexibility and accessibility.
 Content emphasizes human service theory and professional skills, as well as prescribed courses in social welfare.
 Practical experience is gained during the internship with a human services provider.
 At graduation students are job ready.

 BSC also offers a two-semester Program Certificate in Eligibility Worker.